Ideas for a Great Wedding That Was Memorable

-A Wedding They Will Always Remember.
+A Wedding We Will Always Remember.
 Photos are by Chelsea Olivieri, Wardell Coleman and Audrey Schaener

 Wedding video of the ring ceremony shot by Ken Fletcher on his cell phone.

-Family and Friends that gathered to celebrate with us at The Waterfalls.
+Family and Friends that gathered to celebrate with us at The Waterfalls Venue in DelawareClick thumbnail to view full-size

 A Wedding Can Be A Memorable Event With Proper Planning